In this article, I will guide you through practical methods to remove dark spots caused by pimples.

 If natural remedies and OTC products fail to deliver the desired results, professional treatments can offer more intensive solutions.

-• Laser therapy targets the pigmented areas, breaking down excess melanin and encouraging skin rejuvenation.
+Laser therapy for dark spot removal targets the pigmented areas, breaking down excess melanin and encouraging skin rejuvenation.
 The most commonly employed laser is Q switched Nd: YAG laser or Pico laser.

 These professional treatments should be performed by qualified dermatologists or skin care professionals (under the care of a qualified dermatologist) who will assess your skin's condition and recommend the most suitable treatment option for you.